jameshfisher/jameshfisher.com/_posts/2017-03-01-app-store-release-process.md

 ---
-title: "Apple Store release process"
+title: "What is the Apple Store release process?"
 justification: "I'm releasing Vidrio on the Mac App Store, so I need to know the process!"
 ---